 Combined Commissions: Percentage + Flat

 Percentage and Flat commission rules are calculated separately.
 This allows you to combine the 2.
-For example if you want to charge $25 on every order + 5% of the order value you can do this by creating 2 separate rules:
+For example, if you want to charge $25 on every order plus 5% of the order value, you can do this by creating 2 separate rules:

 Combined Commissions: Product Commissions + Once Per Order Commissions

 Per-product commissions are also calculated separately from per-order (once per order) commissions.
 This allows you to combine the 2.
-For example, this allows you to charge $5 flat on each product purchased, as well as a 10% commission from the order value.
+For example, you could charge a $5 flat fee on each product purchased, as well as a 10% commission on the order value.

 Commission Priority Order and Calculation Examples

-If you have multiple rules of the same type (flat or percentage), the plugin will give the lowest applicable commission for each specific product / vendor.
-For example a common setup would be:
+If you have multiple rules of the same type (flat or percentage), the plugin will apply the lowest applicable commission for each specific product/vendor.
+For example, a common setup would be:

 Rule A: 20% commission on all products